pravega/pravega/documentation/src/docs/admin-guide/lts-sizing.md

 case of having 3 Bookies (as `bookkeeper.write.quorum.size = 3`).
 If we had 6 Bookies instead, the minimum storage space to be allocated in Bookie volumes would be 4GB.

-As an important point, note that this is the storage space to allocated _individually to each journal and ledger volumes of Bookies_.
+As an important point, note that this is the storage space to be allocated _individually to each journal and ledger volumes of Bookies_.
 Also, this is a _lower bound estimation_: there might be situations in which Pravega could still hit Bookies getting rid of storage space (e.g., if long-term storage is unavailable for very long while Pravega keeps ingesting data).
 For this reason, we recommend using this calculation as a bare minimum estimation and always provision Bookie volumes with higher storage capacity.